 - 30.01 All monthly dues check-off payments due to the Carpenter Dues Supplement Fund [see Article 23] and Employer contributions for the Health & Wellness Fund [see Article 18], Pension Fund [see Article 19], Alberta Training And Apprenticeship Competition Fund [see Article 20], shall be sent by the Employer to the Carpenters Joint Contribution and Dues Fund with payment made with one cheque or one direct deposit along with the appropriate reporting forms. - 30.02 When such remittances are received by the Carpenters Joint Contribution and Dues Fund with one cheque or one direct deposit covering all check-off payments and Employer contributions for a given month, they shall be deemed to held in trust by the for their respective intended recipient as outlined in the articles identified above at Article 30.01.

 SIGNING PAGE

-Construction Labour Relations-An Alberta Association Carpenters (Provincial) Trade Division
+United Brotherhood of Carpenters and Joiners of America Construction Labour Relations-An Alberta Association Carpenters (Provincial) Trade Division

-Original Signature on File Per: Derrick Schulte Area Manager Original Signature on File Per: Joe McFadyen President, Construction Labour Relations
+Per: Chris Nash Area Manager Per: Joe McFadyen President, Construction Labour Relations